maegnes/ZF2Doctrine2SqlsrvTypes/README.md

 Installation via Composer
 --------
-Just add the following dependency to your composer.json file
+Just add the following dependency to your composer.json file and add the module "ZF2Doctrine2SqlsrvTypes" to your modules list in the application.config.php.

     {
         "require": {